 APG does not invest in government bonds of countries, such as Myanmar, that are subject to a binding weapons embargo imposed by the UN Security Council or the European Union.

-Pension fund ABP , APG 's largest client, considers respect for human rights an important precondition for sustainable and responsible investing.
+Pension fund ABP , APG 's largest client, considers respect for human rights an important precondition for responsible investing.
 We regret that the Justice for Myanmar report may have given the impression that we would ignore the situation caused by the military coup in Myanmar.